 Although tough to complete, withdrawing from cocaine is a must if long-term quality of life is aimed for.
-Without stopping cocaine abuse, an addiction is very likely to develop, carrying the commonly experienced negative associations.
+Without stopping cocaine abuse, addiction is very likely to develop, carrying the commonly experienced negative associations.
 From physical health problems, focusing on cardiac functions, to chronic mental health issues, correlating with depression and anxiety, severe risks are linked to even short-term cocaine consumption.

 Many individuals abusing cocaine will struggle to understand the severity of their reality.
 Many will believe that recovery will be impossible.
-Others will unfortunately live up to the stigma and stereotype of an addict.
+Others will, unfortunately, live up to the stigma and stereotype of an addict.

 It is however important to note that this life doesn’t have to continue.
 Putting a stop to cocaine consumption and addictive behaviours is possible with professional guidance, addiction treatment and the inclination to recover.

 Here we answer the question of ‘how to stop taking cocaine?’, by providing advice from our addiction experts here at Cassiobury Court.
 See the importance of withdrawing from cocaine, sooner than later, along with the range of addiction treatments, accessible through our rehab centre.

 Short-term cocaine consumption can cause significant physical and psychological damages.
 Yet, the greatest concern is the high probability rates of developing an addiction.

 As cocaine is a highly addictive drug, for the majority of individuals who abuse it, an addiction diagnosis is very likely.
 Additionally, as cocaine consumption is now normalised, more and more people are abusing the drug, failing to see its risks.